jrpotter/infection/README.md

 Visual Interface
 ----------------

-The following allows one to have a visual representation of total infections in particular.
+The -v flag allows one to have a visual representation of total infections in particular.
 When selecting a node we generate a total infection from the selected node.

 ![Screenshot](https://github.com/jrpotter/Infection/blob/master/assets/screenshot.png)